 Facts & FundamentalsLos Angeles was founded on September 4, 1781, by Spanish Gov. Felipe de Neve but did not become part of the United States until the 1848 Treaty of Hidalgo.
-By the mid-1920s, Los Angeles boasted having the most drive-through, drive-up and drive-in businesses in the world.
-“Celebrities” pay $15,000 to have their names on the Hollywood Walk of Fame, which is why you might not recognize some of them, though the great ones are still there.
-Los Angeles has been ranked the third-wealthiest city and fifth most powerful and influential city in the world, behind only New York City in the United States.
+By the mid-1920s, Los Angeles boasted the most drive-through, drive-up and drive-in businesses in the world.
+Celebrities must be nominated and then accepted to garner a star on the Hollywood Walk of Fame; the cost to the honoree is $30,000!
+Los Angeles has been ranked as the 10th most influential city in the world by Forbes.com.
 Los Angeles hosted the 1932 and 1984 Summer Olympics, both of which were financially successful.
 Los Angeles takes community names very seriously: the city comprises more than 80 districts, neighborhoods and incorporated places.
 Los Angeles is home to several funiculars, or inclined railways.
-Angels Flight at Third and Hill streets is one of the world’s shortest railways.
+Angels Flight Railway at Third and Hill streets bills itself as "the world’s shortest railway."
 Los Angeles has a Mediterranean climate and an average of 35 days annually with measurable precipitation.
-Los Angeles is often billed as the "Creative Capital of the World" because one in every six of its residents works in a creative industry.
-The Forest Lawn Museum in Glendale contains one of the world’s largest oil paintings, William Bouguereau’s “Song of the Angels,” and a moai statue from the famed Easter Island.
+Los Angeles is bills itself as the "Creative Capital of the World," and its creative industries generate 640,000 jobs.
+The Museum at Forest Lawn Memorial Park in Glendale may be an unlikely place for an art museum, but the serene setting is home to an impressive public gallery.

 Tourism in LA peaks in the summer, but it’s not the perfect time to visit if you want the best possible weather.
 Although LA is high desert and summer temperatures inland can soar, the area’s low humidity offsets the heat.